vevevedk/vvv2-backend/README.md

 because you might accidentally apply migrations to the database.
 It should instead point at a local database running on your machine.

-I use the following connection string to point at a locally running LocalDb, which can be installed as part of the SQL Server Express installation. `Server=(localdb)\\MSSQLLocalDB;Initial Catalog=Veveve-local;Integrated Security=true"`
+I use the following connection string to point at a local postgresql db `ConnectionStrings:DbConnection": "Host=localhost;Database=veveve-local;Username=postgres;Password=developer"`.
-Connect to the local database in SSMS using server name: (LocalDB)\MSSQLLocalDB.

 Install the EF global tool:
 ```sh